Strong, clever, ambitious, she was the Brontë children's true leader

 In 1824 she spent eight months at the Clergy Daughters' School, Cowan Bridge (the model for the Lowood Institution in Jane Eyre), then two years as a pupil (1831-32), and three years as a teacher (1835-38) at Roe Head School, Dewsbury, where she made her lifelong friends Ellen Nussey and Mary Taylor.

 Mr. Brontë had intended his daughters become governesses, and Charlotte held two situations, first, with the Sidgwick family of Stonegappe, Lothersdale, for three months in 1839, and second with the White family of Upperwood House, Rawdon, for six months of 1841.
 She hated the work, and suggested to Emily and Anne that the three of them open their own school in Haworth.
-Aunt Branwell offered financial backing, which paid for them to study for two years (1842-3) at the Pensionnat Heger in Brussels, to improve her French, but they never managed to find pupils, and the school did not materialise.
+Aunt Branwell offered financial backing, which paid for them to study for two years (1842-3) at the Pensionnat Heger in Brussels, so Charlotte could improve her French.
+However, the sisters never managed to find pupils for their school and the enterprise did not materialise.

 In was at the Pensionnat Heger, though, that Charlotte fell hopelessly in love with her teacher Constantin Heger.
 Happily married, Heger did not reciprocate Charlotte’s affections, and she ended up back at home in Haworth, heartbroken.